 Every time I’m sitting in the stands, looking out at the scenery as the sun sinks to cover the hills, I try and spot the elk that are usually roaming somewhere.
 As the end rolls near, riders can be spotted on the hill off in the distance.
 No lights as they ride up the hill, then explosions are heard and they have to ride back down in the heat of battle.

 Before the musical, travelers can go to the Pitchfork Fondue which is over by the musical stage.
 Served as a buffet, the slow cooked meat that’s skewered on pitchforks and cooked over a fire is some of the best meat I’ve ever had.
-Make sure to go early and get in line, otherwise you can get caught in a long line of people and finding seating at the picnic table area can be stressful, especially for big groups.
+Be sure to go early and get in line, otherwise you can get caught in a long line of people and finding seating at the picnic table area can be stressful, especially for big groups.

 If you’re interested in practicing some of your horsemanship, Medora Stables allows for travelers to go on trail rides.
 I always find that trail rides can give a completely different view to nature than just hiking.
 If I could ride across the country on a horse I would, but that would also involve having the money to afford a horse.
 Even if you’ve never ridden a horse before, don’t worry.
 Trail horses are essentially bomb proof.
 Just sit up straight, don’t scream, and the horse will do all the work.